All White Clayton Lewis arrested over betting scandal

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Authorities are still chasing a fourth player allegedly involved in the scheme, threatening to extradite him if he does not return to NSW to face questioning.
+Authorities are still chasing a fourth player allegedly involved in the scheme, threatening to extradite him if he does not return to New South Wales to face questioning.

 They also allege unsuccessful attempts were made to do the same thing during matches on April 20 and May 4.